sashaOM231190/IMDSCore/README.md

-IMDSCore – Azure Managed Identity Diagnostics & IMDS Health Probe IMDSCore is a diagnostic and health monitoring utility designed to validate Azure Managed Identity and DefaultAzureCredential token acquisition behavior via the IMDS (Instance Metadata Service) endpoint.
+#IMDSCore – Azure Managed Identity Diagnostics

+IMDSCore is a diagnostic and health monitoring utility designed to validate Azure Managed Identity and DefaultAzureCredential token acquisition behavior via the IMDS (Instance Metadata Service) endpoint.
 It optionally supports packet-level network tracing and proxy probing to help identify connectivity or authentication issues.

 This tool is especially useful for diagnosing identity and token failures in environments such as: